ibm-cloud-docs/account/softlayerlink.md

 ## Multi-factor authentication usage in linked accounts
 {: #2fa}

-If you have a linked account, you can use the Identity and Access **Settings** page to enable multi-factor authentication for your account.
+If you have a linked account, you can use the Identity and Access **Settings** page to enable multi-factor authentication (MFA) for your account.
 This is also commonly known as two-factor authentication (2FA), and it adds a layer of security for accessing your account beyond the standard required IBMid and password.
-Multi-factor authentication for your account applies to all resources in your linked {{site.data.keyword.Bluemix_notm}} account.
+MFA for your account applies to all resources in your linked {{site.data.keyword.Bluemix_notm}} account.
 When it is enabled for your account, it also applies to all users who have been added to your account.

 Multi-factor authentication is not per IBMid.
-It is still per account.
+It is per account.
 When an IBMid is associated with multiple accounts, and you switch between accounts, you must confirm your identity every time you switch to a different account that requires two-factor authentication.
 This is true even if the prior account and the new account are both configured with the same two-factor authentication mechanism.

+If you previously enabled [2FA in the control portal](/docs/customer-portal/cpenable2fa.html#customerportal_2fa) for your infrastructure resources, and then you enable the {{site.data.keyword.Bluemix_notm}} account MFA setting, the MFA account setting overrides the 2FA that you set up in the control portal.
+This means you can disable the 2FA that you purchased in the control portal in favor of the account MFA setting.
+However, if you are a federated user, MFA does not apply, so you might want to retain your 2FA control portal set up to ensure the security of your infrastructure resources.